 What vote is required to elect a director at the 2008 Annual Shareholders' Meeting?
 In an uncontested election of directors, to be elected, a director nominee must receive affirmative votes representing a majority of the votes cast by the holders of Shares present in person or represented by proxy at the 2008 Annual Shareholders' Meeting and entitled to vote on the election of directors (a "majority vote").
-In a contested election of directors, to be elected, a director nominee must receive a plurality of the votes of the holders of Shares present in person or represented by proxy at the 2008 Annual Shareholders' Meeting and entitled to vote on the election of directors (a "majority vote").
 In a contested election of directors, to be elected, a director nominee must receive a plurality of the votes of the holders of Shares present in person or represented by proxy at the 2008 Annual Shareholders' Meeting and entitled to vote on the election of directors.
-Under the Bylaws, an "uncontested election" is an election in which the number of nominees for director is not greater than the number to be elected and a "contested election" is an election in which the number of nominees for director is greater than the number to be elected.
+Under the Bylaws, an "uncontested election" is an election in which the number of nominees for director is not greater than the number to be elected and a "contested election" is an election in which the number to be elected.